haya-aldossary/Data-Wrangling-Project-3-Udacity/Report.md

 o	Add full country code
 o	Add + in country code
-o	Ignore tag if no area code and local number (<10 digits) collection_times element has many data for example (Mo-Fr 16:45; Sa 11:45), in my point of view it should split into 2 keys: collection_times_weekday and collection_times_weekend or collection_times_staurday as there are closed on Saturday.
+o	Ignore tag if no area code and local number (<10 digits)
+-       collection_times element has too much data for example (Mo-Fr 16:45; Sa 11:45), in my point of view it should split into 2 keys: collection_times_weekday and collection_times_weekend or collection_times_staurday as there are closed on Saturday.
-I would prefer split street name into 2 attributes street name and street number.
+-	I would prefer split street name into 2 attributes street name and street number.